kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 <img src="/ictpsp/assets/images/lesson3/sequential2.png" height=500>

 The above code is similar to the previous one.
 The only difference is that we compute both `speed_kmph` and `speed_mph` in this code.
-At the same time, you may have noticed that we don't put a separate process box for the `speed_mph` and `speed_kmph`.
-The reason is that these two computations does not depend on each other and can be computed as long as `speed` has been computed.
-This means that the two computations are at the same dependencies with respect to the `speed` process block.
+At the same time, you may have noticed that we don't put a separate process box for `speed_mph` and `speed_kmph`.
+The reason is that these two computations do not depend on each other and can be computed as long as `speed` has been computed.
+This means that the two computations are independent with respect to the `speed` process block.

 ## Branch Structures